mirage/mirage-www/tmpl/blog/mirage-entropy.md

 There are other reasons to use randomness.
 A number of algorithms require a unique value every time they are invoked and badly malfunction when this assumption is violated, with random choice being one way to provide a value likely to be unique.
-For example, repeating the [`k`-parameter][dsa-sensitivity] in DSA digital signatures compromises the secret key, while reusing a GCM [nonce][gcm-security] negates authenticity.
+For example, repeating the `k`-[parameter][dsa-sensitivity] in DSA digital signatures compromises the secret key, while reusing a [GCM][wiki-gcm] nonce negates both confidentiality and authenticity.
 Other algorithms are probabilistic, in that they generate random values before operating on an input, and then store the chosen values in the output, such as the [OAEP][wiki-oaep] padding mode for RSA.
 This is done in order to confuse the relationship between the input and the output and defeat a clever attacker who tries to manipulate the input to gain knowledge about secrets by looking at the output.
 Still other algorithms pick random numbers to internally change their operation and hide the physical amount of time they need to execute, to avoid revealing information about the secrets they operate on.
 This is known as [blinding][wiki-blinding], and is one way to counter timing side-channel attacks.

 Randomness is therefore quite pervasive in a security context.
-In fact, many cryptographic algorithms are designed under the assumption of a readily available source of randomness, termed a [*random oracle*][wiki-random-oracle].
+In fact, many cryptographic algorithms are designed under the assumption of a readily available source of randomness, termed a *[random oracle][wiki-random-oracle]*.
 The security analysis of those algorithms is conditional on the oracle; we know that they have certain security characteristics, like the difficulty of guessing the correct message or impersonating somebody, only given an ideal random oracle.